sebastien-plutniak/archeoviz/README.md

     whether to compute and show regression in the 3D plot.
   - **plot3d.refits**: TRUE or FALSE.
 At the launch of the app, whether to show refits on the 3D section plot.
+  - **point.size**: integer.
+At the launch of the app, size of the points in the plots.
   - **sectionX.x.val**: numerical.
 At the launch of the app, minimal and maximal X coordinates values to display in the X section plot.
   - **sectionX.y.val**: numerical.
 At the launch of the app, minimal and